-Buhari Seeks Improved Relationship with Legislature - THISDAYLIVE
+Buhari Seeks Improved Relationship With Legislature - THISDAYLIVE

 Buhari also charged participants to seize the opportunity to discuss the present security challenges confronting the country with a view to proffering lasting solutions.

-Speaking earlier, Senate President Bukola Saraki expressed concern over the public misconception of the legislative arm of government.
+Speaking earlier, Senate President, Dr. Bukola Saraki, expressed concern over the public misconception of the legislative arm of the government.

-Saraki said he was concerned that the legislature was the most misunderstood being the youngest of the three arms of government.
+Saraki said he was concerned that the legislature was the most misunderstood because of its being the youngest of the three arms of government.

 He said this was due largely to an abiding misconception as to the role of the legislature and its role to stabilise democracy and ensure accountability in governance.

-Saraki therefore expressed hope that the Open Week will go a long way towards helping to deepen the public understanding of the very real, indispensible work done by lawmakers, in line with their constitutional
+Saraki therefore, expressed hope that the Open Week would go a long way towards helping to deepen the public understanding of the very real, indispensible work done by lawmakers, in line with their constitutional mandate.

 He said this had become crucial in order to check tyranny and secure the liberty of citizens.